Working from home is a dream for a lot of us.

-There are tons of companies nowadays that offer home jobs.
+There are a lot of companies nowadays that offer at home jobs.

-Although, you still have to be vigilant as there are still tons of work at home scams out there.
+Although, you still have to be vigilant as there are still many work at home scams out there.

 From the biggest corporations to the smallest business outfits, MNCs to government institutions, it is getting increasingly common for employers to offer “remote worker” or “telecommute employee” options.

 With escalating cost and stuttered economy, it is little surprise that the idea has extended to include even workforce that is foreign based.

 That is how far the Internet has changed the concept of work!

 So, where are all these great work at home jobs and companies that hire people to work from home?